sneakertack/crystallize/readme.md

 ## Example Use Cases

-- Build your own Object Relational Mapper: Turn flat data from relational database tables into a nested form more appropriate for JS use. (caveat: likely to conflict if some of your relational table fields are JSON)
+- Build your own Object Relational Mapper: Turn flat data from relational database tables into a nested form more appropriate for JS use. (caveat: may conflict if some of your relational table fields store JSON objects)

 ## Library Edge Cases

 These situations usually shouldn't be happening.
 But for the sake of completeness...

-- **When I use the camelCase of PascalCase delimiter, what happens if my source object has a mix of both PascalCase (capitalized first character) and camelCase (uncapitalized first character) keys?**
+- **When I use the camelCase or PascalCase delimiter, what happens if my source object has a mix of both PascalCase (capitalized first character) and camelCase (uncapitalized first character) keys?**
-The first characters are not modified, so the first level of the resulting object will still contain a mix of PascalCase and camelCase keys.
-However, the keys of any nested branches will be (un)capitalized to follow the style you dictated for your delimiter (this already happens in a normal situation).
+First characters remain unmodified, so the first level of the resulting object will still contain a mix of PascalCase and camelCase keys.
+However, the keys of any nested branches will be capitalized (or uncapitalized) to follow the style you dictated for your delimiter (this is already happening in a normal situation).